SpaceGiraffe-io/reqhub-docs/docs/recipes/create-a-private-api.md

 #### That's it!

-That's how you can create a private API! &#x1f511;
+That's how you create a private API! &#x1f511;

 ## Next steps